GSC Frequently Asked Questions about Travel Soccer: (updated 4/10/21)

 Do we have to play both in the fall and the spring?

 You can choose to play in both, and most players do play together as a team in both seasons.
-Some players do not play in either the spring or the fall, and that is ok as well.
+Some players do not play in one of the seasons, either the spring or the fall, and that is ok as well.
 Registration is required for each season independently.

 How are coaches picked?